ClintonClin/one-min-pitch/README.md

 | Fiction category | Click on the `Fiction` category | Goes to the `Fiction` page |
 | Automotive category | Click on the `Automotive` category | Goes to the`Automotive` page |

+Click [here]( https://pitch-mojo.herokuapp.com/) to see the live site

 ## Prerequsites
     - Python 3.6 required